Skip to Main Content

 The Economic Research Service at the U.S. Department of Agriculture keeps track of the many factors affecting food prices.
 For an overview of how food prices have changed over the last three years, read the Food Price Outlook, which includes downloadable spreadsheets.

-Trade associations in particular industries can be a good source of information on consumer prices for occasions that involve paying for more than one thing.
+Trade associations in particular industries can be a good source of information about consumer prices for occasions that involve paying for more than one thing.
 Here are some examples:

 Inflation 101: What Is Inflation? -- This basic explanation, starting with three short videos, is a good introduction if you're not familiar with the causes and effects of inflation.
 The information comes from the Center for Inflation Research at the Federal Reserve Bank of Cleveland.